The Return of the Psammead

-The Return of the Psammead is a 1993 TV series directed by Marilyn Fox and starring Toby Ufindell-Phillips, Laura Clarke, Leonard Kirby and Vicci Avery.The TV series was based on the novel Five Children and It by E. Nesbit The Return of the Psammead is a six-part British television series that aired on BBC from 6 January to 10 February 1993.
-Written by Helen Cresswell and loosely inspired by E. Nesbit's Five Children and It.
+The Return of the Psammead is a 1993 TV series directed by Marilyn Fox and starring Toby Ufindell-Phillips, Laura Clarke, Leonard Kirby and Vicci Avery.
+The Return of the Psammead was a six-part British television series that aired on BBC from 6 January to 10 February 1993.
+It was written by Helen Cresswell and inspired by E. Nesbit's Five Children and It.

 Plot

 The story follows four children (George, Ellie, Pip, and Lucy) who are sent to stay with their Great-Aunt Marchmont in the English countryside during the early 20th century while their younger siblings recover from scarlet fever.
 When they arrive at their aunt's estate, they stumble upon the Psammead, a cranky sand fairy that grants wishes.
 It does not take long for the children to realize that this fairy will make any wish come true, even the ones they toss out without much thought, sparking a string of funny and chaotic adventures.
 Some standout moments include Ellie wishing for a twin, the kids zipping 80 years into the future to 1993 (where they encounter modern gadgets and a disco party), and their aunt wishing to feel young again, which turns her into a playful, childlike version of herself.
 Through all these wild escapades, the children have to deal with the unexpected fallout of their wishes while growing closer to their stern aunt, who gradually softens up.